IHTSDO/snowstorm/README.md

 ## Project Status

 ### Read-Only Use
-Snowstorm provides the API for the SNOMED International Browser including the International Edition and many Extensions.
+Snowstorm provides the terminology server API for the SNOMED International Browser including the International Edition and around fourteen national Extensions.

 Snowstorm can be used in local implementations to query SNOMED CT with the following features:
 - Hosting multiple extensions alongside the International Edition of SNOMED CT